-Please refer to 3.2 Quick Installation Guide.
+Please refer to Section 3.2: "Quick Installation Guide."

-4.4 WPS
+4.4 WPS Setup

-This section will guide you to add a new wireless device to an existing network quickly by WPS (Wi-Fi Protected Setup) function.
+This section will guide you to add a new wireless device to an existing network quickly by using the WPS (Wifi Protect Setup) function.

-a).
-Choose menu "WPS", and you will see the next screen (shown in Figure 4-2).
+a) Choose menu "WPS", you will see the next screen (shown in Figure 4-3).

-Figure 4-2 WPS
+Figure 4-3 WPS

-- > WPS Status - Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN is displayed here.
-The default PIN of the Router can be found in the label attached on the router. - > Restore PIN Restore the PIN of the Router to its default. - > Gen New PIN - Click this button, and then you can get a new random value for the Router's PIN.
-You can ensure the network security by generating a new PIN. - Disable Device's PIN You can disable the Router's PIN manually here.
-If the router receives multiple failed attempts to authenticate an external registrar, this function will be disabled automatically. - > Add Device - You can add a new device to the existing network manually by clicking this button.

-b).
-To add a new device:
+- > WPS Status Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN is displayed here.
+The default PIN of the Router can be found in the label or User Guide. - > Restore PIN Restore the PIN of the Router to its default. - Gen New PIN Click this button, and then you can get a new random value for the Router's PIN.
+You can ensure the network security by generating a new PIN. - Add device You can add a new device to the existing network manually by clicking this button. - b) To add a new device: